Josefinekihlstrom/Plant-Memory/README.md

 continnues to run.
 In an ideal memory game the function of pausing the game when the modal pops up would be implemented, but due to lack of time this is something I will have to implement in the future.
 To inform the player I've added text about this in the modal itself.

-- **Store the chosen theme** When a player is finishing the game in dark mode and wants to replay by clicking on the replay button, the game goes back to its initial state with the light theme.
-An ideal feature would be that the theme was stored locally so that the dark theme remains after clicking on replay.
-This is something I will have to implement in the future due to lack of time when this project was made.

 ## Technologies used
 ### Languages